Subscribe

 The essentials

-• Take your dog to the vet if you notice red flags Vomiting, diarrhea, or a lack of thirst are all signs that you should get your dog to the veterinarian.
+• Take your dog to the vet if you notice red flags — Vomiting, diarrhea, or a lack of thirst are all signs that you should get your dog to the veterinarian.

 Is your dog’s food bowl always full?
 Are they turning down their favorite treats?
 If your dog stops eating their food, something’s probably up.
-Dogs may go on hunger strike because of underlying physical or psychological issues.

-• Illness.
-This is probably one of the most common reasons why your dog isn’t eating.
+Physical illness or a medical condition is probably one of the most common reasons why your dog isn’t eating.
 Look out for a fever, cough, or other cold and viral symptoms.
 Your dog’s eating should return to normal as they recover.

 🚨 If your dog isn’t eating and has other accompanying symptoms, like vomiting or diarrhea, for more than 8 hours, you should take them to the vet.